Same-day service if available ⭐⭐⭐⭐⭐ 5-Star Rated on Google & Yelp 📞 (773) 558-3332

 2. Water Not Draining After a Wash Cycle

 If clothes are sitting in standing water at the end of a cycle, the drain pump or drain hose is likely blocked or failed.
 Check the filter (on front-loaders it's usually behind a panel near the bottom) for lint, coins, or debris.
-If the filter is clear and water still isn't draining, the pump itself may need replacement — a repair that typically runs $150–$250 parts and labor.
+If the filter is clear and water still isn't draining, the pump itself may need replacement by a technician.

 3. Dryer Takes Two Cycles to Dry a Normal Load